auth0/docs/articles/native-platforms/android/00-introduction.md

 Make sure you complete these steps before going through any tutorial:

-#### 1. Create an application
+#### 1. Create a client

 <%= include('../../client-platforms/_includes/_callback-url-introduction') %>_

 ![App Dashboard](/media/articles/angularjs/app_dashboard.png)

 #### 2. Configure your callback URLs

-<%= include('../../client-platforms/_includes/_callback-url-introduction') %>
+>If you wish to only use DB connections, skip this point.

+The callback urls are meant to be used to receive the OAuth response when logging in with social connections or  enterprise connections.

 #### 3. Set your credentials

 The [dependencies](#dependencies) listed above will offer different functionalities that require your credientials inside the app.
 If you downloaded the seed project, or any sample project from here, these credentials must come automatically set.
-Anyway, you have to make sure they are there, otherwise your app might crash.
+Anyway, you have to make sure they are there, otherwise your app will not work properly.

 The required credentials are, your ClientID > `${account.clientId}` and your domain > `${account.namespace}`.